Puepis/bug_report/README.md

 # bug_report

-A tool that opens GitHub issues for Flutter applications.
-Useful for developers to receive feedback from their users.
+A bug-reporting tool that opens GitHub issues for Flutter mobile applications.

 ## Features
 * Supports image attachment (png and jpg)